 Overview

 Context: Arrow Respiratory is a healthcare provider specializing in sleep and respiratory therapy.
-Their existing website had several issues: patients facing a confusing booking process, providers struggling to find and order equipment, and overall weak trust signals due to outdated design.
+Their existing website presented significant challenges: patients struggled with a confusing and jargon-heavy booking process, providers found it difficult to locate and order equipment, and the overall design lacked the trust signals expected in a healthcare setting.

 Tools: Figma, FigJam, Affinity Designer, Photoshop.